Business and commercial waste enforcement

 - waste is only transferred to an authorised person

-- a written description and transfer note for the waste is obtained and retained for 2 years.
+- a written description and transfer note for the waste is obtained and retained for two years.

 If a business does not comply with this legislation the local authority can serve a section 47 notice.